ms-gx/CircAidMe/README.md

 # Known limitations
 * CircAidMe at this stage does not support Gzipped input or output (`*.fastq.gz`or `*.fasta.gz`).
 Might be addressed later if needed.
-* CircAidMe has multicore support (parameter `--threads`), however the speed does not scale perfectly linear.
-This can be improved at a later stage.
+* CircAidMe has multicore support (parameter `--threads`).
+However, the speed does not scale perfectly linear.
+Can be improved at a later stage.